RikuVan/svelte-custom-stores-demo/README.md

-# Svelte stores - whatever you want them to be
+# Why are there so many `$`s in Svelte code and how to get the most out of them.

 Blog post draft
 ---

-Shortly after the release of Svelte version 3, I watched the [Rethinking reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity) by presentation Rich Harris and I was impressed enough to have a run through the tutorial and start building a side-project in Svelte.
-It felt that with Svelte I was able to create UI's concisely, and I liked it's small kb footprint as well thanks to its compiler.
-However, as soon as my project started to grow I started to wonder how to govern the state more sanely than just passing props.
+Shortly after the release of Svelte version 3, I watched [Rethinking reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity) by Rich Harris.
+Rich is both provocative and convincing, so I ran through the [tutorial](https://svelte.dev/tutorial/basics) and started remaking our [meetup site UI](https://www.webdevandsausages.org/) in Svelte.
+As a tool, Svelte felt both ergonomic and and easy to apply right away to difficult problems.
+In this case, the tool is mainly a compiler, reducing your framework code into vanilla javascript.
+There is a bit of magic happening; for example, the compiler takes `$`s and turns them into subscriptions--more on that later.
+However, as my experiments started to grow in size, I wondered how to govern my app state more sanely.
 Svelte offers stores for managing state across components, but they comprise a relatively low-level api that do not enforce any conventions.

 ## Why custom stores?

-The answer to the problem of creating stores that enforce conventions--more exactly stores that constrain updates--is only very briefly discussing in the Svelte docs in terms of `custom stores`.
-I would like to continue here where the docs leave off, offering some simple examples of how to make your Svelte stores into something more robust and scalable for large applications.
+The answer to the problem of creating stores that enforce conventions, such as stores that constrain updates, is only very briefly discussed in a [Svelte doc example](https://svelte.dev/examples#custom-stores) in terms of `custom stores`.
+I would like to continue in this post where the docs leave off, offering some further examples of how to make your Svelte stores into something more robust and scalable for large applications.

-## The Svelte subscription contract
+## The Svelte `$` and the subscription contract

-Arguable what is interesting about Svelte's approach to state management is not the store itself but the auto-subscription that is possible because of the Svelte compiler.
+Arguably what is interesting about Svelte's approach to state management is not the store itself but the auto-subscription that is possible because of the Svelte compiler.
 By simply appending a `$` to a variable in a component, the compiler will know to expect an object with a subscribe method on it and generate the boilerplate of subscribing and unsubscribing for you.
-Once you start using this auto-subscription feature, you will wonder how you ever lived without it.
-So for any `store` to work, the [contract](https://svelte.dev/docs#4_Prefix_stores_with_$_to_access_their_values), requires your object has a `subscribe` function which takes a callback and returns an unsubscribe method.
+Once you start using this auto-subscription feature, you will wonder how you ever lived without it--the `$`s will flow.
+So for the `$` to work with any `store`, the [contract](https://svelte.dev/docs#4_Prefix_stores_with_$_to_access_their_values) requires your object has a `subscribe` function which takes a callback and returns an unsubscribe method.
 Moreover, if there is a `set` method, the compiler will use this for updates.
-Try making your own naive little event bus and you will see it just works.
+Try making your own naive little event bus--that is all it really is--and you will see it just works.

 ```js
 function myStore(value) {